 The Corbin City Hall Public Corporation is governed by a board that is substantially the same as the City Commission, the Corbin City Hall Public Corporation and the City have a financial benefit and burden relationship and management of the City has operational responsibility for the activities of the Corbin City Hall Public Corporation.
 Although it is legally separate from the City, it is reported as if it were part of the primary government.
 The activity of the Corbin City Hall Public Corporation is blended with the City's financial statements, specifically the General Fund.

-Related organizations not determined to be component units include the Corbin Industrial Commission, Corbin City School-City, and the Corbin Housing Authority.
-The reasons for their exclusion are summarized below.
+Related organizations not determined to be component units include the Corbin Industrial Commission, Corbin City School City, and the Corbin Housing Authority.
+Neither organization meets the criteria to be considered a component unit.